Click on to expand and on to minimise the details.

 A - SBI Card sends a transaction alert SMS on your mobile number updated in our records for all transactions done on your SBI Card.
 Always check for the transaction amount and date updated in the SMS.
 Incase these transactions have not been done by you, pls. call up our customer service helpline and report the disputed transactions immediately.
 Hence it is important to keep your existing mobile number updated in our records.

-Q – How do I ensure safekeeping of the One Time Password (OTP) and the 3D Secure Passwords (Verified by Visa / MasterCard Secure Code)?
+Q – How do I ensure safekeeping of the One Time Password (OTP) Passwords?

-A – Please read and delete/destroy the message through which the OTP is communicated to you by SBI Card after using the same for IVR transaction or after creating / changing the Verified by Visa / MasterCard Secure Code password.
-Please do not share the OTP or VBV/MSC passwords with anybody.
+A – Please read and delete/destroy the message, through which the OTP is communicated to you by SBI Card, after using the same for Online/IVR transaction or any other purpose.
+Please do not share any OTP with anybody.

 Q – I received an email from an unknown source asking to share my personal and card details to avail some benefits.
 What should I do ?